Statistics show that 69% of American adults have experienced at least one missing tooth by the age of 44.

-1. Traditional Bridge: A traditional dental bridge is the most common type of bridge used today and is typically made of ceramic or porcelain-fused to metal.
-Traditional Bridges are strong enough to replace molars, yet require adding dental crowns to adjacent teeth, which is irreversible.
-Traditional bridge ranges from $2,000-$5,000 if treatment requires only one pontic and a crown on each adjacent tooth.
+Traditional bridges are strong enough to replace molars, yet require adding dental crowns to adjacent teeth, which is irreversible.
+Traditional bridges range from $2,000 to $5,000 if treatment requires only one pontic and a crown on each adjacent tooth.

 The Cost of Dental Bridges Based on Insurance Coverage

-- Dental Bridge Cost With Insurance – Each dental insurance plan is different, most of them cover 50% or 80% of the tooth replacement treatment.
+- Dental Bridge Cost with Insurance – Each dental insurance plan is different, most of them cover 50% or 80% of the tooth replacement treatment.
 Some plans will cover the treatment cost but limit the lab portion.
 Others may pay only for the crown or bridge.
-It all depends on your insurance plan.
-It’s best to take advice from your dentist.

-- Cost Without Insurance – If your health insurance does not include dental coverage or you do not use your dentist’s in-office insurance plan, you will be responsible for 100% of the cost of your dental bridge.
+- Cost Without Insurance – If your health insurance does not include dental coverage or you do not use your dentist’s in-office insurance plan, you will be responsible for 100% of the dental bridge cost.

 The Cost of Dental Bridge Alternatives

-Bridge vs. Crown Cost – Crowns are used for more specific types of problems.
-This treatment can be the best alternative only if you have a chipped or cracked tooth.
+Bridge vs. Crown – Crowns are used for more specific types of problems.
+This treatment can be the best alternative only if you have a chipped or cracked teeth.
 Crowns go on top of your natural tooth, somewhat like a protective shield.

 When you can treat your tooth with a less expensive procedure, why opt for a higher dental bridge cost?
-The cost of a crown is quite a bit lower than that of a bridge, ranging from $600-$1,500.
+The cost of a crown is quite a bit lower than that of a bridge, ranging from $600 to $1,500.